raider773/model-properati-regression/README.md

 The percentage of nulls was great.
-I had to drop a lot of columns due to nulls or not giving any information.
+I had to drop a lot of columns due to nulls or lacking useful any information.

 I also filled lots of nulls based on other columns, as well as using regex to get information from the description: